 The Record Gazette highlighted four members at the Boys and Girls Club of the San Gorgonio Pass who wrote and directed the video, “Speak Out.”
 The film depicts a straight-A basketball player who has started to lash out socially and withdraw from activities, and how his friends talk to an adult who connects the youth with help.

 Fox40.com covered Whitney High School’s broadcast program students who won more than a dozen awards locally, regionally, and nationally including first and third place awards for their Directing Change films.
-This is the most number of awards they have won in one school year.
+This is the greatest number of awards they have won in one school year.